• Skip to primary navigation

 • Buying eggplants: let's start from the beginning as this is extremely important.
 Look for small to medium eggplants as large ones tend to have more seeds and bitterness.
 Avoid blemished skin and look for shiny, smooth and little firm ones.
 Take a closer look at the stem, it should be green and free of mold.
 Eggplants should be heavy for their size which indicates more fresh flesh.
 Better to cook them within one day of purchase, just roast them and refrigerate if you do not have time to make baba ganoush at that day.

 • Roasting eggplants for baba ganoush: Many people are confused about how to roast eggplant for baba ganoush.
-I grew up to a mom, grand moms, great grand moms, and everyone else in Egypt who roasted eggplants over their gas stovetops.
-It makes a wonderful, tender, smoky eggplant flesh.
-I can also suggest using your grill.
-But, if this is not your thing, for health or other issues, you can happily oven roast it whole and I saw others slice eggplants then broil.
-So you choose what is best for you, but for me I always do it that way even when I had an electric coil stove top.
-But do not forget to open the windows please 😀.
+I grew up to a mom, grandmoms, great-grandmoms, and everyone else in Egypt who roasted eggplants on a gas burner.
+It is the secret to getting that wonderful smoky taste.
+If you do not have one, use an outdoor hot grill.
+But if this is not your thing, for health or other reasons, you can oven-roast it whole and then broil.

 • To drain or not to drain: Let me tell you that I've never drained an eggplant for baba ganoush.
-Maybe because I ALWAYS roast mine on the stovetop even when I had a coil stove top.
-Eggplants drip their water while they are being roasted stovetop or grilled.
-So if you broil yours in the oven you may want to let your eggplant drip in a colander for 15 minutes or so.
+Maybe because I always roast mine on the stovetop, even when I had a coil stovetop.
+Eggplants drip their water while they are being roasted or grilled.
+So, if you broil yours in the oven, you may want to let your eggplant drip in a colander for 15 minutes.

-• Using food processor: If my mom saw me using a food processor for baba ganoush, she will give me that look😒.
-But again this is a matter of personal preference.
+• Using a food processor: If my mom saw me using a food processor for baba ganoush, she would give me that look😒.
+But again, this is a matter of personal preference.
 If you like yours super smooth, then use a food processor.
-For us, baba ganoush should have texture.
+For us, a classic baba ganoush recipe should have texture.

 Baba Ghanoush on a small white serving plate on a light blue wooden tableyop with pita bread on the back